FindMySchool LogoFindMySchool

 Against the England benchmarks the comparison is:

 For families, the implication is straightforward.
-Students aiming for very high-tariff courses will need a strong GCSE profile and a willingness to treat Year 12 like a full-time job, because outcomes sit a bit below the England A* to A benchmark.
-At the same time, the overall A* to B figure is not far off the England average, which typically suggests that teaching, support, and course guidance are functioning reasonably well across a broad cohort, not just for the very top set.
+Students aiming for very high-tariff courses will need a strong GCSE profile and a willingness to treat Year 12 like a full-time job.
+At the same time, the overall A* to B figure is around 50%, which typically suggests that teaching, support, and course guidance are functioning reasonably well across a broad cohort, not just for the very top set.

 A practical tip when comparing options: use the FindMySchool Local Hub page and the Comparison Tool to place these outcomes alongside other Oldham providers, then look at course fit and travel reality rather than chasing a single headline.